-Installing Kodi on iPhone can quickly become a headache, specially if you don’t have jailbreak.
-Sure, there are a ton of tutorials available online which allow you to install Kodi on iPhone without jailbreak but those tutorials are very much useless for majority of iPhone users.
-That is because you need Mac OS, XCode and have to follow a whole bunch of steps that a normal iPhone user can’t.
+Installing Kodi on iPhone can quickly become a headache, especially if you don’t have the jailbreak.
+Sure, there are a ton of tutorials available online which allow you to install Kodi on iPhone without jailbreak but those tutorials are very much useless for a majority of iPhone users.
+That is because you need Mac OS, XCode and have to follow a whole bunch of steps that a regular iPhone user can’t.
 Today I will show you how to install Kodi on your iPhone without Jailbreak on any OS, without XCode as well.

-In other words you will be able to install Kodi on your iPhone or iPad using your Windows computer.
-That is exactly what I will be doing in front of your.
+In other words, you will be able to install Kodi on your iPhone or iPad using your Windows computer.
+That is exactly what I will be doing in front of yours.

 Install Kodi on iPhone, iPad without Jailbreak No XCode or Mac Needed

-First of all you will need to download a couple of files on your PC.
-Doesn’t metter if you have, Windows, Mac or Linux, It works the same.
+First of all, you will need to download a couple of files on your PC.
+Doesn’t matter if you have, Windows, Mac or Linux, It works the same.
 I have listed all the files, programs and hardware you will need for this tutorial to go smoothly.

 - You will need iTunes installed on your PC, doesn’t have to be running.
 Just have to be installed.

-- Lightning or 30-pin cable to connect your iOS device with PC.
+- Lightning or 30-pin cable to connect your iOS device to PC.

 - Un-signed Kodi file.
 Link here OR here OR here.
 Just in case if the links stop working, here is a step by step guide to convert .deb file of kodi into kodi.ipa.